 Bill Maher: How the NFL Is a Lot Like Socialism Something to keep in mind on Super Bowl Sunday.

 GOOD editors are constantly reading the latest news, but they also manage to squeeze in some pleasure reading every now and then.
 Check out their favorite books of 2011.

 In Slouching Toward Bethlehem, Joan described herself as "so physically small, so temperamentally unobtrusive, and so neurotically inarticulate that people tend to forget that my presence runs counter to their best interests."
 That admission has only grown more interesting since Joan placed herself as the main subject of her own work.
 In her latest memoir—exploring the death of her only daughter, and her own mortality, too—Joan dances between building and shaking down her legacy.

 Megan Greenwell, managing editor

 "It's hard not to be romantic about baseball," Brad Pitt says while playing Billy Beane in the movie Moneyball.
 Even non-baseball fans will be taken with the beauty of the game in this debut novel from Chad Harbach, a founder of n+1.
 Although some of the action takes place on the field and the clubhouse, The Art of Fielding isn't, at its core, about baseball at all—it's about college and the Midwest and friendship and America and love and being young.
 As someone who tries to make sports haters care about sports every week, I'm in awe of Harbach's mastery of the form.

 Ann Friedman, executive editor

 by John Jeremiah Sullivan

 $16.00.
 Farrar, Straus, and Giroux.
 384 pages.

-My favorite narrative nonfiction colle
+My favorite narrative nonfiction collection of the year.